thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Sending-Data.md

 ```

 All messages belongs to a device, when we break down the resource URL

-we see that `ABCD/0bee89b07a248` is in reality device `0bee89b07a248`
+When we break down the resource URL we see that `ABCD/0bee89b07a248`
-in the container `ABCD`.
-If the device does not exists we would get a
+in reality is device `0bee89b07a248` in the container `ABCD`.
+If the
-`404 Not Found` error code in return.
-There is currently no limitation
+device does not exists we would get a `404 Not Found` error code in return.
-on what types of messages you can send, but only `command` messages
-will be forwarded to the TinyMesh container.

 <div class="info">
  <div class="title">Working with binary</div>